News and Articles

 Key differences between a non-EU Subsidiary and a branch of a non-EU company

-A subsidiary is a company that is controlled by another company, which is called the mother company.
-The mother company owns the majority of the shares of the subsidiary, thus giving it control and decision-making authority over its activities.
-In fact, subsidiaries are particularly useful in cases of mergers, the so-called ‘reverse triangular merger’, which occurs when a company is formed to become a subsidiary of a mother company, and then that subsidiary acquires another company, resulting in that company being absorbed by the mother company.
+A subsidiary is a company that is controlled by another, 'mother', company.
+This mother company owns the majority of the shares of the subsidiary, thus giving it control and decision-making authority over its activities.
+In fact, subsidiaries are particularly useful in cases of the so called 'reverse triangular merger', which occurs when a company is formed exclusively in order to become a subsidiary of an existing mother company.
+This subsidiary then acquires another company, resulting in that company being absorbed by the 'mother'.

-A branch of company is a “part” of a company, which is located and operated at a different location from the head office of the main company.
+A branch of a company is a 'part' of a company which is located and operated from a different location than its head office.

-The best way to choose what suits you is to have the whole business plan from the beginning, what is the purpose of the Greek company, what is the initial capital, whether you will refinance the company in the future.
+Which one suits your business depends on your business plan.
+Questions such as, what is the purpose of your Greek company?
+What is the initial capital needed and will you need to refinance the company in the future?
 The reason why you need to be clear on the above before setting up the company is to avoid paying extra fees, taxes and also to avoid wasting valuable time.

 1. Legal entity